alfianandinugraha/simple-typescript-feature/README.md

 # Simple Typescript Feature

-This repository is all about Typescript feature's that you might don't know
+This repository is about Typescript feature's that you might don't know

 ## Feature